-Carpal tunnel syndrome is a common source of wrist and hand pain and can grow worse if left untreated.
-With four locations in Nashville and one in Franklin, Tennessee, the expert team at Elite Sports Medicine + Orthopedics offers outstanding diagnostic and treatment services for carpal tunnel syndrome and can help restore pain-free wrist and hand function.
-Begin that journey today by booking an appointment online or calling the office.
+Carpal tunnel syndrome is a common source of wrist and hand pain and can worsen if left untreated.
+With four locations in Nashville and one in Franklin, Tennessee, the hand doctors at Elite Sports Medicine and Orthopedics offer outstanding carpal tunnel syndrome treatment.
+Find your carpal tunnel relief today.

 Your carpal tunnel is a narrow passageway that runs through your wrist.
-The passageway is held open by a series of small bones, and the roof of the tunnel is made of a band of connective tissue.
+The passageway is held open by small bones, and the roof of the tunnel is made of a band of connective tissue.

 This entire structure serves to protect the median nerve that runs from your forearm into your hand.
 This nerve controls the muscles at the base of your thumb and enables sensation in your index, middle, and ring fingers and thumb.

-Carpal tunnel syndrome occurs when this passageway becomes narrowed, adding pressure to the median nerve.
+Carpal tunnel syndrome happens when this passageway becomes narrowed, adding pressure to the median nerve.
 That can happen in several ways.

 Some people have less room in their carpal tunnel than others and are at an elevated risk for carpal tunnel syndrome.
 Certain health conditions like diabetes, thyroid disorders, and rheumatoid arthritis can also contribute to carpal tunnel syndrome.

-One of the most common causes is repetitive hand and wrist movements.
+One of the most thought-of causes is repetitive hand and wrist movements.
 People who work with computers often develop carpal tunnel syndrome, as do those who work on assembly lines, though there is debate over whether repeated movements cause the syndrome.
 Dislocations of the joint and fractures can also cause narrowing of the carpal tunnel.

 Carpal tunnel symptoms can come on suddenly or develop slowly over time.
 Some signs that you might have the condition include: